-- MMR vaccine: This vaccine helps prevent measles, mumps, and rubella.
-Children 1 year of age and older get 2 doses.
-These are usually given between ages 12 and 15 months and again between ages 4 and 6 years.
+MMR vaccine helps prevent measles, mumps, and rubella.
+Children 1 year or older need 2 doses.
+Doses are usually given between 12 and 15 months and again between 4 and 6 years.

 What are the risks of mumps?
 Your child may lose some or all of his hearing.
 The infection may spread to your child's testicles.
 One or both testicles may be red, swollen, and painful.
 Mumps may cause swelling of your child's pancreas.
 This can cause abdominal pain, nausea, and vomiting.
 The infection can spread to the brain or spinal cord.
 This can cause brain damage and may be life-threatening.

 Give your child plenty of liquids: This will help prevent dehydration.
 Ask how much your child should drink each day.
 Give your child water, juice, or broth instead of sports drinks.
 He may need an oral rehydration solution (ORS).
 An ORS has the right amounts of water, salts, and sugar your child needs to replace body fluids.
 Ask your child's caregiver where you can get ORS.

 Give your child soft foods to eat: These include cooked cereal, rice, mashed potatoes, applesauce, or soup.
 Do not serve foods that are sour or hard to chew.
 This can cause an increase in saliva and make your child's pain worse.

 Help your child rest: Your child should rest as much as possible and get plenty of sleep.